 For instance, after speaking more with my son’s teacher, it turned out that he tended to bite during circle time.
-We realized that he felt frustrated at the lack of physical space around him, or that he didn’t like other kids cramping his area.
+We realized that he felt frustrated at the lack of physical space around him, or that he didn’t like his playmates cramping his area.

-A quick fix of making sure he has plenty of space was enough to prevent many biting issues.
+A quick fix of making sure he has plenty of space was enough to prevent another biting incident in the first place.

 What are your child’s triggers?
 Observe and take note of the last few times he bit others, both with you and with others.
 When did he typically bite?
 How was he feeling?
 Was he overwhelmed, stimulated, or excited?
 Could he have been frustrated with another child?

-You and your child’s teacher can brainstorm reasons he bites to prevent it in the future.
+You and your child’s caregivers can brainstorm reasons he bites to prevent it in the future.
 The more you can pinpoint his triggers, the more you can prevent them from happening.

 4. Be firm (yet kind)